How to Sleep When Pregnant: First Trimester

 You feel drowsy in the daytime

 Your body is flooded with hormones during pregnancy, and the first trimester is a significant adjustment period.
-You may feel as though you have flu-like symptoms thanks to a spike in the hormone progesterone[24].
-When it increases in your body, you’ll feel warmer and drowsier due to its thermogenic and soporific effects.
-Those are just fancy words for heat-producing and sleep-inducing.
+You may feel as though you have flu-like symptoms thanks to a spike in the hormone progesterone27 .

 You feel physical discomfort

-You might think of the third trimester as the most uncomfortable, once your baby has significantly grown, but there is physical discomfort in the first trimester as well, which can make it harder to sleep.
+You might think of the third trimester as the most uncomfortable, once your baby has significantly grown and your belly is bigger, but there is physical discomfort in the first trimester as well, which can make it harder to sleep.

-For example, most people will experience sore and swollen breasts, which is often cited as the very first sign of pregnancy[25].
-This can make it very difficult to find a comfortable position to sleep in, especially for the first several weeks until your body adjusts to the new hormones.
+For example, most people will experience sore and swollen breasts, which is often cited as the very first sign of pregnancy28 .
+This soreness can make it very difficult to find a comfortable position to sleep in, especially for the first several weeks until your body adjusts to the new hormones.

 You experience frequent urination

-Progesterone is also responsible for your need to frequently urinate[26], and as your body prepares for the baby to grow, your uterus expands, putting pressure on your bladder.
+Progesterone is also responsible for your need to frequently urinate29 , and as your body prepares for the baby to grow, your uterus expands, putting pressure on your bladder.

 This can increase the urge to go to the bathroom, becoming worse as the baby gets bigger.